zineland/zine/README.md

 # zine

-Zine - an simple and opinionated tool to build your own magazine.
+Zine - a simple and opinionated tool to build your own magazine.

 ## TODO